endlos99/xdt99/doc/MANUAL.md

 will add the file `LICENSE` to volumes 1, 3, 4, and 5, assuming that each volume contains a valid disk image.

-For a HxC drive made by Lotharek, we need to convert the disk image to HFE format.
+For a Lotharek HxC drive, we need to convert the disk image to HFE format.
 This is the job of the `xhm99` _HFE image manager_.

 To convert a disk image to HFE format, we use the "to HFE" option `-T`.

     $ xhm99.py -T work.dsk

-yields the HFE file `work.hfe` which we can copy onto an SD card and then insert that into the HxC drive.
+yields the HFE file `work.hfe` which we can copy onto an SD card and then insert that card into the HxC drive.

 We can also check the contents of our HFE disk ty typing